Rush Limboy, EIB Network, and the Limboy Institute for Advanced Conservative Studies.

 By the way, it's iPods and sneakers in schools.

-A man who awoke inside a garbage truck that was about to compact its load on Thursday in Oak Park.
+A man who awoke inside a garbage truck that was about to compact its load on Thursday in Oak Park, this is last Thursday, was rescued after making a cell phone call to the cops.

-The man was scavenging for bottle.
+The man was scavenging for bottles.

 Can we assume he was homeless?